-- The case should self-isolate while ill and not go to work, school, or other public areas until their symptoms are resolving and until two respiratory specimens7 collected at least 24 hours apart are negative by PHO.
-This includes not using public transportation or taxis and limiting visitors. - If the case must go out for a medical appointment or urgent care, they should wear a mask (surgical/ procedure mask) over their nose and mouth, and travel in a private vehicle if at all possible. - The case or family members should alert all health care workers about the case's status (exposure and illness) so that appropriate OHS & IPAC measures can be taken (including notifying Ambulance Communication Centres that have a direct link to paramedic services, should an ambulance be called to transport the case). - The case and household members should reduce opportunities for disease transmission within the household setting:
+- The case should self-isolate while ill and not go to work, school, or other public areas until their symptoms are resolved and until two respiratory specimens collected at least 24 hours apart are negative by PHO.
+This includes not using public transportation or taxis and limiting visitors.
+If the case must take a taxi, they should wear a scarf or mask, sit in the backseat, and open the window (weather permitting).
+If possible, the case should also note the taxi company name and operator number in case there is a need for contact tracing. - If the case must go out for a medical appointment or urgent care, they should inform the PHU and wear a surgical or procedure mask over their nose and mouth, and travel in a private vehicle if possible.

-5 Further information on legislated occupational health and safety requirements may be found on the Ministry of Labour, Training and Skills Development's Health and Safety website.
+&lt;sup>5 Further information on legislated occupational health and safety requirements may be found on the Ministry of Labour, Training and Skills Development's Health and Safety website.

-6 Where feasible, the collection of two respiratory specimens at the time of each testing (e.g. nasopharyngeal plus throat swab is currently recommended.
+&lt;sup>6 Where feasible, the collection of two respiratory specimens at the time of each testing (e.g. nasopharyngeal plus throat swab is currently recommended.

-7 Where feasible, the collection of two respiratory specimens at the time of each testing (e.g. nasopharyngeal plus throat swab is currently recommended.
+&lt;sup>7 Where feasible, the collection of two respiratory specimens at the time of each testing (e.g. nasopharyngeal plus throat swab is currently recommended.